 As FFF extrusion technology reaches the peak of its development cycle, it becomes less likely that the technology’s quality will meaningfully improve.
 Additive manufacturing must be rethought from its foundation, the extruder, to achieve the long-sought goals of repeatable end-use parts with engineering-grade materials.

-Featured on the BigRep PRO large-format 3D printer (and upcoming BigRep EDGE), MXT has taken on the challenge of professional industrial production, setting a new additive manufacturing standard.
+Featured on the BigRep PRO large-format 3D printer, MXT has taken on the challenge of professional industrial production, setting a new additive manufacturing standard.

 How Does it Work?